smudali/datasciencecoursera/getting-and-cleaning-data-course-project/CodeBook.md

 - Variables starting with "FreqDomain" contains data after applying the Fast Fourier Transform.
 - Variables starting with "TimeDomain" contains time domain signals.
 - Variables ending with "Mean" or "Mean/-X/-Y/-Z" contains the mean data for 3-axial signals in the X, Y and Z directions
-- Variables ending with "Std" or "Std/-X/-Y/-Z" contains the standard deviation data for 3-axial signals in the X, Y and Z directions
+- Variables ending with "Std" or "Std/-X/-Y/-Z" contains the mean of the standard deviation data for 3-axial signals in the X, Y and Z directions

 * TimeDomainBodyAcc-Mean-X
 * TimeDomainBodyAcc-Mean-Y